Arlo Pro vs. Arlo Pro 2 Home Security CamerasBy - 12/02/2018

 From the library, you can favorite, download, donate, share, and delete clips in bulk or individually.
 You can also filter footage.
 You can filter by camera, favorites, non-favorites, motion events, audio events, manual recordings, or you can filter to view only events triggered by IFTTT.

-Premier is the next step up.
-For $9.99 per month or $99.00 per year, you can add up to ten cameras, have access to unlimited support, and thirty days of cloud recordings (10GB storage).
-Finally, Elite supports up to fifteen cameras and offers sixty days of cloud recording (100GB storage) for $14.99 per month or $149.00 per year.
+The first paid plan is Premier.
+For $9.99 per month or $99.00 per year, you can add up to ten cameras, have access to unlimited support, Arlo Smart, e911, and thirty days of cloud recordings (10GB storage).
+The second paid plan is Elite.
+Elite supports up to fifteen cameras and offers sixty days of cloud recording (100GB storage) for $14.99 per month or $149.00 per year.
 All stored videos can be downloaded to your phone from the mobile app or to your computer from the web app.

 Finally, you can add continuous video recording (CVR), but this is a feature exclusive to Arlo Pro 2.